 My first taste of modal logic was Richard Montague’s intensional logic (IL), as applied to natural language.
 IL is a complex combination of higher-order typed logic (with typed λ-terms) and two types of modal logic (see the end of this post).
 Needless to say, I struggled long and hard to disentangle the pieces and understand them individually.
 In fact, for a while, I thought that modal logic was IL.
 It was only later that I discovered that, actually, even basic propositional logic can be modalized.

-I strongly believe now that the study of modal logic (be it in a logic course or in a natural language semantics course) should begin modal propositional logic, not modal predicate (quantificational) logic.
+I strongly believe now that the study of modal logic (be it in a logic course or in a natural language semantics course) should begin with modal propositional logic, not modal predicate (quantificational) logic.
 Modality and quantification can much more easily be combined once they are each individually well understood.

 If you’re new to modal logic and have, up to now, felt a little intimidated or confused by it, then hopefully the preceding paragraphs have eased your mind.
 If not, then hopefully the rest of this post will.